Spectacular Bid

-Spectacular Bid (February 17, 1976 – June 9, 2003) was a champion American Thoroughbred racehorse who won the 1979 Kentucky Derby and Preakness Stakes and holds the world record for the fastest 1 1/4 miles on the dirt.
+Spectacular Bid (foaled February 17, 1976 – June 9, 2003) was a champion American Thoroughbred racehorse who won the 1979 Kentucky Derby and Preakness Stakes.
+He holds the world record for the fastest 10 furlongs on dirt, and also broke several track records.
+(A furlong is 1/8 mi.)
 He won 26 of his 30 races and earned a then-record $2,781,607.
 He also won Eclipse Awards in each of his three racing seasons.

 Spectacular Bid was the leading American two-year-old of 1978, winning the Champagne Stakes and the Laurel Futurity.
 As a three-year-old, he won the Kentucky Derby and the Preakness Stakes, giving him twelve consecutive victories.
 Spectacular Bid then tried to become the third consecutive Triple Crown winner, but he only came third in the Belmont Stakes after hurting his foot before the race.
 He recovered from the injury to win the Marlboro Cup and confirm his status as the best American colt of his generation.
+He was named American Champion Three-Year-Old Male Horse for 1979.
 In 1980 as a four-year-old, Spectacular Bid was undefeated in nine races, and was named American Horse of the Year.
-During his career, he broke several track records as well as the world record for 1 1/4 miles on the dirt.